miqdigital/aws-utils/README.md

 ## Lambda Function for AMI Backup with Retention Period

-This function is for creating AMI as a backup for all required instances along with the tags and delete older AMI's based on the retention period we provide.
+This function is for creating AMI as a backup for required instance and delete older AMI's based on the retention period we provide.
+Every AMI created will inherit tags from instance.